CBS Logo

 • Titer results are interpreted alongside PK to assess clinical relevance

-Neutralizing antibody assessment
+Neutralizing antibody (NAb) sample testing

 • Evaluates whether antibodies block the drug’s biological activity